lakejs/lake-docs/reference/index.md

 ## lang

-Defines the language for the editor UI.
-You can visit the [Internationalization](/examples/internationalization.md) example to see how it displays.
+Defines the language for the editor's UI.
+You can visit the [Internationalization](/examples/internationalization.md) example to see how it is displayed.

 * Type: `'en-US' | 'zh-CN' | 'ko' | 'ja'`
 * Default: `en-US`